Aayush-Thacker/scroll_snap_widgets/README.md

 A Flutter plugin for showing custom items in horizontal or vertical scrollable ListView with item snapping functionality.

 As soon as the user scrolls through these items, it automatically stops perfectly on an item to get a good user experience.
+It uses only ScrollView and ScrollController to get this behavior, PageView is not being used here.

 <table>
 <tr>